This is the top of this pageSite menu here

 After that, in 1323, the Soma clan moved to Namegata-gun, Oshu (present-day Minamisoma City), and the successive generations of Soma lords continued until the Meiji Restoration.

-On the morning of the second day of the festival, about 500 horse-riding warriors enter the public road in a procession toward the Hibarigahara festival grounds.
+On the morning of the second day of the festival, approximately 500 horse-riding warriors enter the public road in a procession toward the Hibarigahara festival grounds.
 The sight of each participant dressed in armor handed down from their ancestors is a sight to behold, and the procession is truly worthy of being designated as a nationally designated important intangible folk cultural asset.

-It was a visit to experience the depth of Japanese traditional culture, as well as being surprised that the Matsuei, a descendant of the Soma family, still serves as the general manager and that the event has been passed down for over 1,000 years.
+It was a visit to experience the depth of traditional Japanese culture, as well as being surprised that the Matsuei, a descendant of the Soma family, still serves as the general manager and that the event has been passed down for over 1,000 years.

 This festival was canceled in the year of the Great East Japan Earthquake, and after being scaled back last year, it was fully resumed this year.
 Inagi City is proud to be able to support Soma City, which has such a long history, and I would like to thank the citizens and staff for their support.

-Inquiries about this page
+Inquiries regarding this page

-Inagi City Planning Department Secretariat and Public Relations Division
+Inagi City Planning Department Secretary Public Relations Division

 Phone: 042-378-2111 Fax: 042-377-4781